 Sky is the limit to how much you will bring with you and that sky may just be the size of a trunk on the back of your car.

 The best approach may be to get out all you are planing to take and go through the items, coolers, extra clothes, medications, food, cameras, bear repellent, a trap for that persistent heavy breading nighttime “bird” – cute little raccoon (just kidding), etc. before equipment is placed in the back of a car.

 There are basics everyone takes with them to camping and list compiled here may consist of some items you personally do not need or find to be not necessary to carry with you.
-On the other hand, there may be items not listed that you find necessary so feel free to add to the list.
+On the other hand, there may be items not listed that you find necessary so feel free to suggest those in the comments.

 Our list of camping equipment

-Our list of camping equipment consist of a few categories that include shelter, food preparation, a few basic food items and spices as well some foods that could help spark an idea for a quick meal, outdoor camping equipment, first aid kit, clothes and the entertainment that includes everything from a fishing gear, soccer ball all the way to your cell phone and cameras.
+Our list of camping equipment consist of a few categories that include shelter, food preparation, a few basic food items and spices as well some foods that could help spark an idea for a quick meal, outdoor camping equipment, first aid kit, clothes and the entertainment that includes everything from a fishing gear, a ball all the way to your cell phone and camera.